Yawar5/website/content/posts/Eleventh post/index.md

 ## Commitments that matter

 Some lessons are practical — work with devotion, build better routines, travel more, stay healthy.
 But others are softer, deeper:
-•	Be kind, not just nice.
+> *Be kind, not just nice.*
-•	Keep your inner and outer worlds the same.
+> *Keep your inner and outer worlds the same.*
-•	Honor commitments.
+> *Honor commitments.*
-•	Don’t live to please others; live with heart.
+> *Don’t live to please others; live with heart.*
-•	Involve Allah in your decisions.
+> *Involve Allah in your decisions.*

 Travelling has a way of making everything clearer.
 The noise fades, and what remains are the few things that truly matter — faith, family, health, purpose, and gratitude.
 The world is wide, but the things that anchor me are simple.